skrushinsky/Nightbird/README.md

 gulp build
 npm start
 ```
-Then open your browser and open (http://localhost:3000/)
+Then open your browser and navigate to http://localhost:3000/.